Scalable Bayes via Barycenter in Wasserstein Space: Wasserstein Posterior (WASP): The general framework

-\end{enumerate} For theory development, we have assumed compact support in (A1) and lower bounded pseudo Hellinger distance in (A2), which is similar to Theorem 10 in \citet{GhoVan07}.
-Typically, $\alpha=1$ for most regular models; e.g., generalized linear models.
-If the model is non-regular, then $\alpha$ can be less than 1.
-For example, the densities may have discontinuities depending on the parameter (see \citet{IbrHas81} Chapter V and VI).
-(A3) parallels the entropy condition used in Theorem 1 of \citet{WonShe95}, which has been adapted here for the \inid\ setup using the generalized bracketing entropy, and will simplify to a similar entropy condition to that in Theorem 1 of \citet{WonShe95} if the data are \iid.
-The convexity property of $\rho$ in (A5) is mainly used to establish an averaging inequality under $W_2$ distance and is satisfied by for example, the Euclidean metric and $l_q$ metric with $q\geq 1$; see Lemma \ref{w2ineq} in the Supplementary Material.
+Our assumptions above are based on the standard assumptions in Bayesian asymptotic theory.
+Similar to Theorem 10 in \citet{GhoVan07}, we have assumed a compact support in (A1) and lower bounded pseudo Hellinger distance in (A2).
+Typically, $\alpha=1$ for most regular models, such as generalized linear models.
+If the model is non-regular, then $\alpha$ can be less than 1; for example, the densities may have discontinuities depending on the parameter \citep[Chapters V, VI]{IbrHas81}.
+Assumption (A3) parallels the entropy condition used in Theorem 1 of \citet{WonShe95}, which has been adapted here for the \inid\ setup using the generalized bracketing entropy, and will simplify to a similar entropy condition to that in Theorem 1 of \citet{WonShe95} if the data are \iid.
+Assumption (A4) is crucial in providing a stronger control over the tail probability as the posterior probability mass moves away from the true parameter $\theta_0$, typically with an exponentially decaying rate.
+The convexity property of $\rho$ in (A5) is mainly used to establish an averaging inequality under $W_2$ distance and is satisfied by, for example, the Euclidean metric and $L_q$ metric with $q\geq 1$.

-The two theorems below describe two asymptotic properties of WASP for models that satisfy assumptions (A1)--(A4) above.
-The asymptotic behavior of the WASP for \inid\ data is described in two steps.
-The first theorem describes the asymptotic behavior of subset posteriors distributions $\Pi_{m}( \cdot \mid Y_{[j]})$ ($j=1, \ldots, k$).
-The second theorem describes the asymptotic behavior of the WASP using the asymptotic behavior of subset posterior distributions. \begin{theorem} If Assumptions (A1)-(A4) hold for the $j$th subset posterior $\Pi_m(\cdot \mid Y_{[j]})$ with $j=1,\ldots,k$, then there exists constants $\alpha$ and $C_1$ that do not depend on $j$, such that as $m\to \infty$,